Research Studying the Effect of Soybean Diets on Mammary Tumors in Rats

-Most of the research done on how diets containing soybean protein affect the development of mammary tumors in rats has been done on mammary tumors experimentally induced in the rats.
+Most of the research done on the influence of diets containing soybean protein on the development of mammary tumors in rats has been done on mammary tumors experimentally induced in the rats.
 A chemical called methylnitrosourea (MNU) reliably produces cancerous mammary tumors in rats when injected.
 So does radiation with x-rays.
 These rats can then be used to test various ways to treat or prevent the tumors.
-These studies can be done in a matter of weeks, while doing the same studies on spontaneous mammary tumors require at least 2 or more years, since most rats don’t start growing natural mammary tumors until they are at least 18-24 months old.
+These studies can be done in a matter of weeks, while doing the same studies on spontaneous mammary tumors would require at least 2 or more years, since most rats don’t start growing natural mammary tumors until they are at least 18-24 months old.
 In addition, because most of these studies are interested in finding a treatment or prevention of mammary cancer in humans, the rats with induced mammary cancer provide a better model than rats with spontaneous mammary tumors, most of which are benign and not cancerous.

-However, a few studies have shown that the same factors that tend to reduce the formation of induced mammary tumors, also tend to reduce the formation of spontaneous tumors.
+However, a few studies have shown that the same factors that tend to reduce the formation or growth of induced mammary tumors, also tend to reduce the formation of spontaneous tumors.
 The first two studies listed here mention spontaneous tumors.

 Soybean diet lowers breast tumor incidence in irradiated rats, Troll, W. et al. Carcinogenesis 1980; 1: 469-72

 This paper examines the relationship between feeding a diet rich in protease inhibitors and the reduction of mammary cancer induced by x-irradiation in Sprague-Dawley rats.
 Of a total of 145 irradiated animals, 44% of the 45 rats fed a raw soybean diet containing a high concentration of protease inhibitor developed mammary tumors as compared to 74% of 50 rats fed a casein diet containing no protease inhibitor.
 Animals fed Purina rat chow which contained low levels of protease inhibitor exhibited a 70% mammary tumor incidence.
-No spontaneous neoplasms were found in any of the non-irradiated animals on the raw soybean diet whereas about 10% of the animals on the protease-free diet developed tumors (emphasis added) Thus, soybeans which are rich in protease inhibitors reduced the induction of mammary cancer in x-irradiated rats.
+No spontaneous neoplasms were found in any of the non-irradiated animals on the raw soybean diet whereas about 10% of the animals on the protease-free diet developed tumors. (emphasis added) Thus, soybeans which are rich in protease inhibitors reduced the induction of mammary cancer in x-irradiated rats.
 This work suggests that diets rich in protease inhibitors may contribute to reducing cancer incidence in man.

 Soy and Whey Proteins Downregulate DMBA-Induced Liver and Mammary Gland CYP1 Expression in Female Rats.
 J. Craig Rowlands, Ling He, Reza Hakkak, Martin J. J. Ronis and Thomas M. Badger.
 Journal of Nutrition.
 2001;131:3281-3287.